ourBC.com British Columbia Travel and Discovery

 Kitwancool (Gitanyow)

-Kitwancool now known as Gitanyow, 15 km (9 miles) to the north on Hwy 37, is home to some of the oldest-known totem poles in British Columbia.
+Kitwancool now known by it's traditional name as Gitanyow, 15 km (9 miles) to the north on Hwy 37, is home to some of the oldest-known totem poles in British Columbia.

 Totem Poles